Captain Marvel (Mar-Vell): 1960s

 After the Kree's first encounter with humans, Captain Mar-Vell is sent to spy on Earth and decide if it is a threat to the Kree empire.
-He adopts the identity of a recently deceased scientist named Walter Lawson, but occasionally dons his Kree military uniform to protect the people he's observing.
+He adopts the identity of recently deceased scientist Walter Lawson, but occasionally dons his Kree military uniform to protect the people he is observing.
 The first time he does this, people hear him incorrectly pronounce his name as "Captain Marvel".
 His job is made difficult by his jealous commanding officer, Colonel Yon-Rogg, his growing affection for humanity, and his fake identity's criminal past.

 After aiding humanity several times, Mar-Vell is found guilty of treason against the Kree Empire and sentenced to death by firing squad.
 Mar-Vell escapes in a stolen rocket, but becomes lost in space.
 After drifting for 112 days, he is weak and on the verge of madness.
 He is manipulated by Ronan the Accuser and Kree Minister Zarek into helping them overthrow the Supreme Intelligence.
 To better help them, Mar-Vell is given a new costume and enhanced abilities.
 After the conspiracy is foiled, Mar-Vell tries to return to Earth.
-On the way, he is hit by a blast of radiation that traps him in the Negative Zone.
+On the way, he is hit by a blast of radiation and trapped in the Negative Zone.

 The Supreme Intelligence enables Mar-Vell to telepathically contact Rick Jones, which he uses to lead Jones to a set of "nega-bands" at an abandoned Kree base.
 When Jones puts on the bands and strikes them together, he trades places with Mar-Vell and is encased in a protective aura in the Negative Zone.
 The pair discover they are able to maintain telepathic contact.
 Using this method, Mar-Vell can remain in the positive universe for a period of three hours.